Google Analytics vs Google Search Console

 This report will display errors like duplicate titles or descriptions being too long.
 Overall it will help you understand how Google is viewing your content.

-If the errors are occurring to your blog, reduce the size of the meta title or description.
+If errors are occurring to your blog, reduce the size of the meta title or description.
 Keep around 160 characters for descriptions and around 60 characters for titles.
 Check whether you have missed writing the meta title and descriptions and don’t forget to Fetch as Google to see the changes.

 4) AMP (Accelerated Mobile Pages) Report